 Tax fraud, on the other hand, is the intentional and willful attempt to evade income tax laws or defraud a tax collecting agency.
 This does not refer to simple mistakes tax payers make on their 1040s, fraud is the knowing and willful attempt to use misrepresentation for financial benefit.
 Examples of tax fraud or tax evasion include:

-- Intentionally fails to file an income tax return
+- Intentionally refusing or failing to file an income tax return

-- Deliberately fails to report all income received
+- Deliberately failing to report all income sources